abiquo/abiquo-cookbook/README.md

 ===============

 This cookbook provides several recipes to install an upgrade an Abiquo platform.
+It allows to provision an Abiquo Monolithic and the Remote services from scratch, as long as upgrading an existing Abiquo installation using the latest nightly builds.

 It targets Abiquo 3.0 or later releases.

-The cookbook also provides recipes to install the latest nightly builds, so it can be used along with a CI system.

 # Requirements